 Are There Age Restrictions on the Use of RC Cars?

-If mentioned at all, most municipalities will lump in RC cars with other vehicles that may or may not be used in a specific area.
+Most municipalities will lump in RC cars with other vehicles that may or may not be used in a specific area.

 Still, you won’t have to worry about receiving a fine if your child is operating an RC car in a public place.